1. Know Your Tax Obligations

 Fourth line | Adjusted Profit/Loss |

-At the beginning of the year and usually by 15 Mar, IRAS will send you a notification or an individual income tax return (Form B or B1) to report your income from business or as well as your income from all other sources.
+At the beginning of the year and usually by 15 Mar, IRAS will send you a notification or a paper Income Tax Return (Form B/B1) to report your income from business as well as your income from all other sources.

-For details, please refer to How to File your Tax Return.
+For details, please refer to How to file tax.

 FAQs